Euler time discretization of Backward Doubly SDEs and Application to Semilinear SPDEs: Path regularity of the process

-where $C$ is a positive constant depending only on $K$, $T$ and $\alpha$. \end{Proposition} \begin{proof} The proof of this result is classical in the BSDE's theory (see El Karoui et al.\cite{kar}) so we omit it. \end{proof} \ep\\ Now, we study the differentiability in the Malliavin sense of the solution of the BDSDE which is technical.
+\end{Lemma} Now, we study the differentiability in the Malliavin sense of the solution of the BDSDE which is technical.
 To our knowledge, it does not exist in the literature.
 We have to precise that Pardoux and Peng \cite{par94} have skipped details considering that it was just an easy extension of the work on standard BSDEs \cite{par92}.
-We show that the derivative is a solution of a linear BDSDE as Peng and Pardoux \cite{par92}have given for the standard BSDE's, see also El Karoui Peng and Quenez (\cite{kar}, Proposition 5.3)). \begin{Proposition} Assume that {\bf(H1)}-{\bf(H3)} hold.
-For any $t\in[0,T]$ and $x\in \mathbb{R}^{d}$, let $\{(Y_{s},Z_{s}),t\leq s\leq T\}$ denotes the unique solution of the BDSDE:
+We show in the following proposition that the derivative is a solution of a linear BDSDE (see Peng and Pardoux \cite{par92} for the standard BSDE's and also El Karoui, Peng and Quenez (\cite {kar}, Proposition 5.3)).
+The proof is postponed to the appendix. \begin{Proposition} Assume that {\bf(H1)}-{\bf(H3)} hold.
+For any $t\in[0,T]$ and $x\in \mathbb{R}^{d}$, let $\{(Y_{s},Z_{s}),t\leq s\leq T\}$ denotes the unique solution of the following BDSDE: